 412 – Structural Geology (4)

-Prerequisite: GEOL 301.
+Prerequisite: EESC 301.
 Analysis and interpretation of structural features of the Earth’s crust such as folds and faults.
 Laboratory.

-Prerequisite: permission of the instructor.
+Prerequisite: permission of instructor.
 Specialized topics not offered on a regular basis.

 491 – Individual Study (1–4)

-Prerequisite: permission of the instructor.
-Investigation of a topic which may include laboratory, field work and literature research.
+Prerequisite: permission of the instructor and the department.
+Investigation of a topic which may include laboratory, field work, and literature research.
 Course of study determined by supervising instructor and student.

 493 – Honors Research (4)

-Prerequisites: EESC 491 or GEOL 491 and permission of instructor.
+Prerequisites: EESC 491 and permission of instructor and the department.
 Independent research project which may include field and/or laboratory work.
 Course of study determined by supervising research advisor and student.
-Successful completion of a written thesis and oral defense is required, and will result in the student earning departmental Honors at graduation.
+Successful completion of a written thesis and oral defense is required, and will result in the student earning Departmental Honors at graduation.

 499 – Internship (Credits variable)

-Prerequisite: Junior or Senior Geology major in good academic standing.
-Supervised off campus experience developed in consultation with the department.
-A maximum of three (3) credits may count toward the Geology major requirements
+Prerequisite: Junior or senior in good academic standing.
+Supervised off-campus experience developed in consultation with the department.
+A maximum of three (3) credits count toward the major requirements.